canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 ```
 #### Adding additional Language packs

-The default Ubuntu ISO only has the English language pack seeded.
-To have additional languages
+The default Ubuntu ISO seeds multiple languages, but only carries one to the target system.
+To have
-available in Gnome Initial Setup, you will need to install additional language packs via the
+additional languages available in Gnome Initial Setup, you will need to install additional language
-`autoinstall.yaml`
+packs via the `autoinstall.yaml` onto the target system

-To install additional language packs, you can make use of [late commands](https://canonical-subiquity.readthedocs-hosted.com/en/latest/reference/autoinstall-reference.html#late-commands) in the `autoinstall.yaml:
+To install additional language packs, you can make use of [late commands](https://canonical-subiquity.readthedocs-hosted.com/en/latest/reference/autoinstall-reference.html#late-commands)
+in the `autoinstall.yaml:

 ```yaml
 #cloud-config